-Many a time in my life, I have sat in a Mexican restaurant filling up on chips and salsa long before my meal has arrived.
+A highlight of Mexican restaurant dining to me is filling up on chips and salsa long before my meal arrives.

 I have even sometimes been the obnoxious person who requests salsa refills after the waiter has stopped offering them and the thought has crossed my mind that this restaurant is for sure losing money on me.

-But I can’t help myself.
+But I can't help myself.
 Restaurant salsa is the best salsa around in my mind.
-Chunky and smooth at the same time, coats a chip perfectly, and is jam-packed with all of the spicy-tomatoey flavor I need in my salsa.
+Chunky and smooth at the same time, coats a chip perfectly, and is jam-packed with all of the spicy-tomato flavor I need in my life.

 Another really great thing about restaurant-style salsa: IT'S SUPER EASY TO MAKE AT HOME.
 Minimal chopping required.
 Just throw a total of NINE ingredients into a blender and turn it on.